 Whisper “Good night.
 I love you.”

 Writing all of that out sounds like a lot, but it really doesn’t take long at all.
-Following this routine is what helps our little toddler settle down at night.
+Following this routine is what helped our little ones settle down at night.

 Each part of the routine signals to her that it is bedtime and she is ready to sleep by the time I lay her down.

-How do I get my toddler into a bedtime routine?
+How do I get my 1 year old into a bedtime routine?

 Before you just jump right into a routine, take some time to think about what you want to be a part of your toddler’s bedtime.

-After you have answered this questions, you’ll be ready to write down your routine and follow through with it.
+After you have answered these questions, you’ll be ready to write down your routine and follow through with it.